-As previously, the Accommodation Team is more than happy to assist with any queries you may have but we ask that you inform us before your arrival.
-Therefore, if you do want to call in and speak to us, send an email to firstname.lastname@example.org and we will book an appointment at a convenient time for you.
+The Accommodation Team is more than happy to assist with any queries you may have.
+Please send an email to firstname.lastname@example.org and we will get back to you.

 Registering Your Property

 If you wish to renew your registration with us, or you are a new landlord wishing to register for the first time, please download the documents below.
 You will need to complete, sign and return the registration form via email, together with a copy of your current landlord gas safety certificate and a copy of your contract.
-You can access a sample tenancy and agreement and sample licence agreement below.
+You can access a sample licence agreement below.

 Please note that we are unable to register any property that uses a joint tenancy agreement or any agreement that contains a joint & several liability clause.